jcatdom/DesignOps-Playbook/Source.md

 ### So, in case of difference, which one is "the right one"?

-The one defined and documented.
+The documentation, the decisions defined and documented.
 If there's no documentation available, or it's deprected, you need to create it and attach it to the request.

 ## How do we ensure consistency with this fragmented no-source of truth?